DeeEmm/DIY-Flow-Bench/README.md

 ## What is the DIY Flow Bench Project?
 ###

-The DIY Flow Bench project (DIYFB) is a professional quality flow bench controller that produces results comparable with, and in some cases exceeding commercial grade systems.
+The DIY Flow Bench project (DIYFB) is a professional quality flow bench controller that produces results comparable with, and in some cases exceeding commercial grade system.

-The project comprises of two distinct aspects.

-**Software**

-The software code is developed in C++ and runs on an ESP32 microprocessor.
-The ESP processes sensor data and uses this data to calculate the volumetric air flow, which is then displayed via web browser on any web enabled device.

-**Hardware**

-The hardware aspect of the project comprises of a PCB (commonly known as a 'shield') which connects to the ESP processor.
-The PCB includes environmental sensors to measure temperature, humidity and barometric pressure along with pressure sensors to measure the reference depression from the vacuum source.
-It also interfaces to a MAF sensor or additional differential pressure sensors.
-This sensor data allows the software to accurately measure and calculate volumetric flow for any given environmental conditions.

 The DIYFB project aims to bring professional grade results to the DIYer without the price tag associated with owning a professional bench.